bhisaac/5eFP/5eFP-SRD.md

 - **_Lunar Attunement._** Whenever you cast a spell that has no visible effect such as _cure wounds_, you discard solar attunement and gain lunar attunement.
 If you already have lunar attunement, discard it and activate _starfall_.
 - **_Solar Attunement._** Whenever you cast a spell that has a visible effect such as _entangle_, you discard lunar attunement and gain solar attunement.
 If you already have solar attunement, discard it and activate _starfall_.
 - **_Starfall._** A shooting star of radiance forms above your head and strikes a creature within 12 squares of you.
 If the creature is friendly, it receives 1 point of healing and may make an ability check to resist one ongoing negative effect.
 If the creature is not a friendly target, it must succeed on a DEX check using your spell DC or take 1 point of radiant damage.
 You then gain _lunar attunement_ or _solar attunement_.

+### Circle of the Manyshaped

+The Circle of the Manyshaped are fierce wilderness protectors and powerful shapeshifters who embody and cultivate wisdom within the shapes of animals.
+They are fierce wilderness protectors.
+Their order gathers under the full moon to share news across the land and trade observations and insights.
+Their preferred way of doing this is with a flock of crows or ravens.
+They can be found in the deepest parts of the wild, where they spend long stretches of time living in a wild shape form as animals.
+Living, hunting, thinking, and sleeping as an animal.
+They do this to deepen their understanding of both the animal and the animal within themselves.

+**_Improved Wild Shape_.** You can use wild shape without discarding your action.
+Your wild shape forms gain additional game features.

+**_Tough_.** You gain bolster LEVEL at the beginning of your turn.
+You can attack twice instead of once whenever you take the Attack action on your turn.

+**_Stealthy_.** You gain advantage on WIS checks.
+You gain a pounce attack (if you don't already have one).

+> **_Pounce._** Whenever you take the Attack action, move at least 3 squares in a line toward a creature, and hit it with a melee attack, it must succeed on a DC (14 + LEVEL) STR check or be knocked prone.
+If the creature is prone, you can make one melee attack against it.

+**_Travel_.** Your movement changes to double your speed.
+Once travel form is activated, the travel form can be reactivated on the exploration map anytime outside of an encounter until you Recall.
+When you reactivate travel form, set aside any wild-shape form you are currently in.
+When travel form ends due to entering an encounter or taking 1 or more points of damage, you shift back into the wild shape form you set aside.

 # Sorcerer Upgrades